kr55/azure-elastic-jobs-manager-docs/docs/features/manage-schedule.md

 3. **Start Date & Time**:
    - Set the date and time when the job should start executing.
 4. **End Date & Time Options**:
-   - Choose either a specific end date and time or select `No End Date` for perpetual schedulling.
+   - Choose either a specific end date and time or select `No End Date` for perpetual scheduling.

 ## Summary Section
 - Displays a summary of your configured schedule settings, including frequency and timing details and the timezone.

 {: .note }
-If you wish to schedule the job in different timezone, go to settings of the wizard and change the timezone.
+If you wish to schedule the job in a different timezone, go to settings of the wizard and change the timezone.
 Reopen the job schedule.